 The new form has been modified to accommodate the 2012 permanency guidelines.

 Without question, a physician who properly completes the form will spend a significant period of time doing so.
-However, if the form is completed in its entirety the physician will be entitled to payment under level 5 consultation code in order to compensate the professional for his or her efforts.
+However, if the form is completed in its entirety, the physician will be entitled to payment under New York’s level 5 consultation code in order to compensate the professional for his or her efforts.

-If you have been injured in a work related accident in the Albany, NY area and believe that you have suffered a permanent impairment, please feel free to contact our firm.
+If you have been injured in a work related accident in New York and believe that you have suffered a permanent impairment, please contact Paul Giannetti Attorney at Law for a free consultation.